bagnalla/holyc_mal/README.md

 ## Implementation info

-All tests pass and self-hosting is successful ([dramatized demonstration](https://www.youtube.com/watch?v=tbr-j2_zhgU)).
+All tests pass and self-interpreting is successful ([dramatized demonstration](https://www.youtube.com/watch?v=tbr-j2_zhgU)).

 The garbage collector uses a simple mark and sweep strategy with the